 Pescara appearances: 42 (6 goals)

-Career path: Pescara, Pescara (loan), Sampdoria, Arsenal
+Career path: Pescara, Pescara (loan), Sampdoria, Arsenal, Atletico Madrid (loan)

 This fiercely combative Uruguayan was first signed for Pescara as a youth team player, joining them in 2013 from his native Uruguay.
 He played just one season for the side before being snapped by Sampdoria; he was promptly sent back down to Pescara on loan where he had his first full season as a starter, scoring an impressive six goals in the process.

 He then played two seasons for Sampdoria where he became an essential part of their midfield with his rugged tackling, dangerous set-pieces and smart passing.
 This skill led to him entering the Uruguayan national side, where he starred at the World Cup.
 In that same summer, he signed for Arsenal and in his first season promised the Gunners the kind of quality they’ve lacked in the middle of the pitch for over a decade.
 Misuse in more attacking positions halted his progress and Torreira was used as a makeweight in Arsenal’s move to bring Thomas Partey to the Emirates from Atletico Madrid.
 Torreira is openly seeking a switch to Boca Juniors at the end of his loan in Madrid in a bid to be closer to his family.